Find Trade Colleges

 About 40% of the students majoring in precision metal working at the school are women while 60% are male.

 ETI School of Skilled Trades ranked #6 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-ETI is a fairly small private for-profit school located in the suburb of Willowbrook.
+ETI is a small private for-profit school located in the suburb of Willowbrook.

 Women make up 9% of the precision metal working majors at the school.